yktoo/yktoo.com/content/blog/posts/0511/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/nqjcfghh9txrs9d8oztc.png" "Source: electronic-visa.kdmid.ru." >}}

-I think it's a great news, especially when you compare this procedure to the hassle of the {{< a "0258" "regular application process" >}} for a Russian visa.
+I think it's a great news, especially when you compare this procedure to the hassle of the [regular application process](0258) for a Russian visa.